A Brief History

 This article presents a video timeline for students of American History after the Civil War (History 213 – Online) at Ashland University.

 For each date below, please click on the date to be taken to a video covering that date’s event.
-After watching that video, please post a one or two sentence comment in the comments section for the video that demonstrates that you watched the video.
+After watching that video, please feel welcome to post a one or two sentence comment in the comments section for the video that demonstrates that you watched the video.

 These comments or “thesis statements” are 1-2 sentence summaries of the video.
 They should include the most important aspects of each video.
 In other words, the thesis statement should include the individuals involved, the time period, and significance of the event.

 For example, if you watched a video on the Declaration of Independence, your comment could be something like the following: “The Declaration of Independence of 1776, originally drafted by Thomas Jefferson, formally declared the American colonies independent from Great Britain.
 The Declaration also argued that all men are created equal with natural-born rights and that the government exists to secure said rights.”

 - On April 1, 1861, the municipality called East St. Louis was established.

 - On July 26, 1861, Major General George McClellan was appointed the commander of the Army of the Potomac, a move President Lincoln hoped would instill professionalism and competence to that Army.

 - On October 23, 1861, President Abraham Lincoln, defender of the Union of the United States, illegally suspended the rule of Habeas Corpus, the Constitutional protection of Americans against being held in confinement without charges and due process.

 - On March 8, 1862, during the American Civil War, perhaps the most important naval battle of the war began, a battle that would see the first clash of ironclad or armored warships.